gplepage/lsqfit/doc/source/overview.rst

 The key idea here is to use priors to model the part of the fit function that we don't care about, and to remove that part of the function from the analysis by subtracting it out from the input data.
+This is called *marginalization*.

-To illustrate how this is done, we consider data that is generated from an infinite sum of decaying exponentials, like that in :ref:`basic-fits`::
+To illustrate how it is done,
+we consider data that is generated from an infinite sum of decaying exponentials, like that in :ref:`basic-fits`::